PabloCorso/elma-tcg/README.md

 If a rule is described with a keyword it may contain the explanation written in italics and between parenthesis.
 For example: "First Finish (Only the first finish of each Kuski is taken into account in the result)."

 #### Personal Records
 A Kuski card has personal record times (or PRs for short) shown at the bottom of the card.
-These tell their personal best time (in seconds) they can accomplish in a level during a battle for each consecutive turn they play that battle under their owner's control.
+These tell their personal best time they can accomplish in a level during a battle for each consecutive turn they play that battle under their owner's control.

 #### Battle length range
 A level card has a range or a single number that represent the possible battle length(s) this level can be started with.
 This length(s) are shown a the bottom right of a level card.